CoenWarmer/kibana-review-tool/README.md

 Therefore, strictly reviewing from the Github UI means a reviewer has not enough data to come to a good judgement.
 As such, this strategy leads to low quality reviews.

 ### Friction when reviewing in Kibana
 Some reviewers go further than a look at the code and actually check out the branch and see how the feature behaves.
+While some do this, many do not.

-This is exacerbated by the friction that is imposed on the reviewer in getting a Kibana PR ready to review.
+One of the reasons that contribute to reviewers not checking out PRs is due to the friction that is imposed on the reviewer in getting a Kibana PR ready to review.

 A reviewer needs to:
 - find the PR that she needs to review